rumca-js/RSS-Link-Database/2016/bookmarks_EN_entries.md

  - [https://www.rutherford.org/publications_resources/john_whiteheads_commentary/when_it_comes_to_fake_news_the_u.s._government_is_the_biggest_culprit](https://www.rutherford.org/publications_resources/john_whiteheads_commentary/when_it_comes_to_fake_news_the_u.s._government_is_the_biggest_culprit)
  - date published: 2016-11-21 15:16:47+00:00
  - user: None
- - tags: ['government', 'fakenews', 'factcheck', 'misinformation', 'bigbrother', 'all time', 'disinformation']
+ - tags: ['government', 'fakenews', 'fact check', 'misinformation', 'big brother', 'all time', 'disinformation']

 ## How Teens In The Balkans Are Duping Trump Supporters With Fake News
  - [https://www.buzzfeednews.com/article/craigsilverman/how-macedonia-became-a-global-hub-for-pro-trump-misinfo](https://www.buzzfeednews.com/article/craigsilverman/how-macedonia-became-a-global-hub-for-pro-trump-misinfo)